alicefirminger/alicefirminger/README.md

 🎓 I recently graduated from School of Code, learning full-stack development

-💻 and I am now in my first role as an Associate Engineer!
+💻 and I am now in my first role as an Associate Engineer at The LEGO Group!

 🪄 Coding has helped me rediscover a passion for creating something that is useful to others, with others!